osrf/gazebo_tutorials/model_contrib/tutorial.md

 on Gazebo.
 The database is a common place where you can find models which are useful for the whole commuinity.

+> **Note**: Make sure that you have permission to distribute all the files included in the model and they're not copywrited material.

 # Fork and clone the osrf/gazebo\_models repository
 Go to [https://bitbucket.org/osrf/gazebo\_models](https://bitbucket.org/osrf/gazebo_models) and, from the menu on the left hand side of the screen, choose "Fork".
 The default options are generally fine.